-During reassembly, make sure the lock washer splines are properly seated on the drive shaft splines.
+- 5. During reassembly, make sure the lock washer splines are properly seated on the drive shaft splines.
 Tighten securing nut thoroughly to specified torque value.
-Bend lock washer tab fully against securing nut flats.
+Bend lock washer tab fully against securing nut flats. - Replace if tooth wear shows a pattern such as that in the illustration, or as caution and common sense dictate.

-Drive Sprocket Securing Nut Torque: 5.8 ~ 7.0 Kg·m (500 ~ 600 in-lbs.)
+Drive Sprocket Securing Nut Torque: $5.8 \sim 7.0$ Kg-m (500 \sim 600 in-lbs.)